 Visits from family members, friends and others and are encouraged and anticipated by patients.
 Visiting hours are generally from 4:00pm-8:00pm, Monday-Friday, and 12:00pm-6:00pm, Saturday & Sunday.
 Also, it is a good idea to have visitors call before visits, as you may be off the unit, on a community outing, or temporarily not feeling well enough for visitors.

-If visitors are unable to come during the posted visiting times due to work commitments or child care, alternative arrangements may be made with staff.
+If visitors are unable to come during the posted visiting times due to work commitments or child care, alternative arrangements may be made with leadership.

 Patients discharged from the unit are not encouraged to visit other patients on the unit, but rather in the lobby, cafeteria, or, preferably, in the community.